 Even with the toughest pistons on the planet, a critical element to this whole package is engine cooling.
 With a robust piston and tough alloy valves, the weak link soon becomes the head gasket.
 After studying head gasket failures Kenny felt that increasing coolant flow would alleviate that problem.
 It did.
 The engine uses dead soft copper head gaskets with stainless O-rings embedded in receiver grooves in the cylinder block.
 A 14-gallon tank of iced water provides the cooling source necessary for each run.
 If the engine does lose a head gasket it would instantly pressurize the coolant tank and explode it, so the main water tank is equipped with a pair of TurboSmart, Big Bubba blow-off valves that release water pressure to the cylinder heads.
 The tank is equipped with a pressure transducer monitored by the MoTeC ECU.
 When pressure reaches 45 psi, solenoids remove the manifold pressure reference and the valves open to release the pressure.

-Duttweiler uses Diamond pistons in all the engines along with Crower rods and pistons.
+Duttweiler uses Diamond pistons in all the engines along with other ultra-stout components.
 He calls it the Kryptonite combination because the parts are absolutely reliable.
 In the absence of a major over-boost, or a lean condition due to an injector problem, these components have no trouble dealing with the high cylinder pressures generated by the turbos.
 According to Kenny all the engines have the same Dart Iron Eagle blocks, the same Dart cylinder heads and the same camshaft specs.
 The only major difference is the stroke and the attending rod length which he prefers as long as possible to minimize rod angularity with the high boost pressures.

 To make the kind of power these engines produce requires about 4100 lbs./hr of fuel through the engine.
 That takes a pair of Seimens 225 lb. fuel injectors for each cylinder, augmented in each runner by a mechanical injector controlled by the ECU.
 At about 85% duty cycle the electronic injectors max out and begin a slow decay in flow.
 At this point (about 35 pounds of boost) the ECU turns on the mechanical injectors.
 The mechanical injectors have a high enough flow rate that the ECU can then throttle back the electronic injectors with a specified tune table that reduces the pulse width to an easily sustainable flow rate.
 With the MoTeC, they can drive both the Seimens injectors on each runner with a single driver and enable the mechanical system for supplemental fueling.